Mylaana/AresExpedition/README.md

 Production phase screen not working
 Frontend data not being reset when game rollbacks to initial draft (edge case)
 Game not being saved on backend
-Previous Phase selected not saved in backend and not showing in player pannel

 ## Refactoring :
 Websocket: remove the global channel and switch to multiple sendings on private ones